kubernetes/kops/docs/operations/cluster_upgrades_and_migrations.md

 Limitations:

-* kops splits etcd onto two volumes now: `main` and `events`.
+* kOps splits etcd onto two volumes now: `main` and `events`.
 We will keep the `main` data, but you will lose your events history.
 * Doubtless others not yet known - please open issues if you encounter them!

 ### Overview